adambard/learnxinyminutes-docs/purescript.html.markdown

 * Documentation: [https://pursuit.purescript.org/](https://pursuit.purescript.org/)
 * Book: Purescript by Example, [https://book.purescript.org/](https://book.purescript.org/)

-All the noncommented lines of code can be run in the PSCI REPL, though some will require the `--multi-line-mode` flag.
+All the noncommented lines of code can be run in the PSCi REPL, though some will require "paste" mode (`:paste` followed by multiple lines, terminated by ^D).

 ```haskell